Stage 1: Lodgement

 - Ends: When an appeal report is submitted to the Minister.

-- Timeframe: Target within 60 calendar days of receiving final responses from the original decision-maker and proponent.
+- Timeframe: Target within 60 calendar days of receiving final responses from the original decision-maker and the proponent or instrument holder.
+Exceptions apply for highly complex appeals.

 Stage 4: Decision-making